TrLucas/depup/README.md

 _Please note: setup.py will additionally install [jinja2](http://jinja.pocoo.org/docs/2.9/) on your machine._

+## Limitations

+Mainly due to humans being involved in reporting issues, there is no guarantee that looking up integration notes will find everything that is needed to be done, in order to update to a new revision.

 ## Running the programm

 Simply call the executable inside a repository which as dependencies.